camunda/camunda-docs-manual/content/user-guide/dmn-engine/feel/custom-functions.md

 }
 ```

-When calling `CustomFunction.create()` a builder is returned you can use to configure the Custom Function.
+When calling `CustomFunction.create()`, a builder is returned that you can use to configure the Custom Function.

 The builder has the following configuration options: